 Meet Our Team

-The GCH office is supported by a hard working staff, as well as by field work students from the University of Hawaii Myron B. Thompson School of Social Work.
+The GCH office is supported by a hard working staff, as well as a combination of policy and social work student interns.
 Click on the photos below for a brief bio explaining who our staff are and what they do.

 Other State Department Homeless Coordinators